10 Best Running Shoes for Big & Heavier Men

 We’re confident that by taking some of these factors into consideration when making your choice, you’ll find a running shoe that is perfect for you.
 Before you get out there, we’ve also compiled some frequently asked questions that commonly arise when searching for a new running shoe.

-Q: I’m a heavier runner and want to achieve higher distance, any advice?
+Q: I’m a fat guy and want to achieve higher distance, any advice?

 A: Yes, look for the most stability in the lightest weight package.
 This will help with endurance and give you the best chances and staying energized over long distances.
 Also read above about orthotics; if you’re planning on going longer distances, they may be more of a requirement than a suggestion.
 Testers had nothing but good things to say about them, all runners can really benefit from adding an insole.